appcalipse/meetwith/docs/calendar-integrations.md

 - username (usually an email)
 - password

 So the first step is to make sure that this information is valid uppon registration.
-For that to work, we have a http method called `PROPFIND` ready, so we can test the integration before saving the data.
+For that to work, we have a http method called `PROPFIND` (that we changed to `PUT`because we use CloudFront and it doesn't support `PROPFIND`) ready, so we can test the integration before saving the data.

 The user password is stored with cryptography, so no one will have access to it.